shailendra98k/dropVault/client/README.md

-DropBox is simple webApp for uploading and downloading Files onto remote server for worldwide access over the internet.
+DropVault is simple webApp for uploading and downloading Files onto remote server for worldwide access over the internet.
 It has two way of uploding:
 1) Uploding file/files
 2) Uploding the folder